elliotkillick/elliotkillick.com/content/uses/_index.md

 - ChatGPT (closed source) as an assistant
 - Replit (closed) for temporarily deploying small projects with their convenient hosting
 - Fast.com (closed) for running Internet speed tests
+- SSL Labs (closed) for testing a website's level of TLS support
 - VirusTotal (closed) for running preliminary virus scans on files, URLs, etc.
 - Trello (**Absolutely Proprietary**) kanban boards for keeping track of my todo list and content creation pipeline